 OECD step Check list Upstream and Tier 1 midstream Tier 2 midstream and downstream Step 1: Management system ✓ Have you developed a supply chain policy and made it publicly available? ✓ Have you communicated the policy internally? ✓ Have you assigned a senior staff member to lead your due diligence system? ✓ Have you made the necessary resources available to support your due diligence system? ✓ Have you developed systems and procedures for collecting information from suppliers and sharing information with buyers? ✓ Do you have a grievance mechanism in place?
-Step 2: Identify and assess risks Have you identified any 'red flags' in your upstream supply chain?
-If yes, have you mapped the factual circumstances of the red-flag supply chain and have you identified the presence of any adverse impacts as part of this exercise?
+Step 2: Identify and assess risks ✓ Have you identified any 'red flags' in your upstream supply chain? ✓ If yes, have you mapped the factual circumstances of the red-flag supply chain and have you identified the presence of any adverse impacts as part of this exercise? ✓ If you have not identified red flags, proceed to Step 4.
+Have you asked your rough exporter or Tier 1 midstream company for their due diligence information?
+If you are unable to identify them, have you asked for the due diligence information of the furthest upstream known company in your supply chain?
+Are you satisfied that your rough exporter, Tier 1 midstream company or known suppliers furthest upstream in your supply chain have carried out due diligence in a way that is consistent with the OECD Guidance?
+Have your immediate suppliers recorded any red flags in the upstream supply chain?
+Where there are red flags, does the due diligence information provide adequate detail on the circumstances of upstream production and trade?
 If you have not identified red flags, proceed to Step 4.
-Have you asked your rough exporter or 1 midstream company for their due diligence info of the furthest upstream known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or the due diligence info of the furthest upstream known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or the due diligence in foor the furthest upstream known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or the due diligence in foor the furthest upstream known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or the due diligence in foor the furthest upstream known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or the due diligence in foor the furthest upstream known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known suppliers upstream in your supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known compans supply chain?
-Are you satisfied that your rough exporter or 1 midstream company or known compans supply chain?
-Are you satisfied that your rough exporte Step 3: ✓ Have you shared the results of your risk assessment with senior management?
-Manage risks ✓ Have you outlined your response to risks in a risk management plan?
-Only for red flags ✓ Are you monitoring the performance of your risk mitigation efforts? ✓ Have you established a traceability system to collect and maintain segregated information for all inputs and outputs from extraction through to import? ✓ Have you enhanced your engagement with red-flag suppliers and strengthened system information collection?
+Step 3: ✓ Have you shared the results of your risk assessment with senior management?
+Manage risks ✓ Have you outlined your response to risks in a risk management plan?✓ Are you monitoring the performance of your risk mitigation efforts?
+Only for red flags ✓ Have you established a traceability system to collect and maintain segregated information for all inputs and outputs from extraction through to import? ✓ Have you enhanced your engagement red-flag suppliers and strengthened sy information collection?
 Step 4: Verify ✓ Have you reviewed the phased audit approach for this provision to determine which of the OECD Guidance steps apply at your next RJC audit?
 Step 5: Report annually ✓ Do you, or are you planning to, annually report publicly on your implementation of the OECD Guidance?